CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

    number like 850.00 for $850.00 as the sale target price.

-The code block sell_dropped_stocks() is a function that checks the current positions of stocks held by the account and performs several checks before deciding whether to sell any of the stocks.

-Here's a breakdown of what the code does:

-    Get current positions: It retrieves the current positions from the Alpaca API using api.list_positions() and assigns them to the positions variable.

-    Loop through each position: It iterates over each position in the positions list.

-    Get the current price: It retrieves the current price of the stock from the Position object and assigns it to the current_price variable.

      The functions consider account’s available cash and day trade limit, which is a good practice.
 Additionally, bearish conditions and